Why The Kitchen Sink Gurgles When The Washing Machine Drains: Complete Guide

 In many cases, the washing machine and the kitchen sink usually share a vent that then joins to the main vent, which extends to the roof of your house.

-In cases where each has its vent connecting to the main one, then the reason for your sink to gurgle when the washer is emptying originates from the main vent.
+In cases where each has its vent connecting to the main one, the reason for your sink to gurgle when the washer is emptying originates from the main vent.

 You may find trash such as tree leaves, dust, or even broken tree branches having clogged the vent, thus altering the pressure inside the system.